Epochs class#

 property description: ndarray#

-The description or label for each epoch.
+Description or label for each epoch.

 property dtypes: Series#

-The data types of the epoched data.
+Data types of the epoched data.

 property is_equal_length: bool#